simple-frontend-dev/frontend-applications-split/README.md

 ### Different domain per application

-When your applications are live under distinct domains, for example https://website-home.com and https://website-blog.com, you can still use a monorepository to serve your different frontend applications.
+When your applications are live under different domains, for example https://website-home.com and https://website-blog.com, you can still use a monorepository to serve your different frontend applications.

 #### When to use?